Red Calabrian Chili peppers with one sliced pod showing elongated shape

 Quick Summary

-Calabrian chili is a hot Italian chile tied to Calabria and the broader peperoncino tradition.
-It is commonly listed around 25,000-40,000 SHU, with fruity, savory heat that shows best in paste, crushed, dried, or oil-packed forms.
-Treat it as a flavor-and-heat ingredient, not just a generic red chile flake.
+Calabrian chili is a hot Italian chile tied to Calabria and the broader peperoncino tradition, commonly listed around 25,000 to 40,000 SHU.
+Its fruity, savory heat shows best in paste, crushed, dried, or oil-packed forms, so use it as a flavor-and-heat ingredient rather than a generic red chile flake.

 Heat